Best Beginner Fishing Charters in Panama City Beach

 What not to bring: Complicated questions about specific techniques or regulations.
 The captain handles all of that.
 Your job as a beginner is to follow instructions and hold the rod when it’s time.

-Species beginners catch: On the bay, redfish and flounder are realistic targets year-round.
+Species beginners catch: On the bay, redfish and flounder are realistic targets year-round during the fishing season.
 Near the jetty structure at St. Andrews Pass, snapper and sheepshead are common.
 These are active biters that beginners can feel and fight without needing advanced technique.

 What to Expect